-Medical Technology is a challenging and continually changing field that offers opportunities for advancement within the clinical laboratory and growth into areas such as administration, research, business, education, and computer technology.
+Medical Laboratory Science is a challenging and continually changing field that offers opportunities for advancement within the clinical laboratory and growth into areas such as administration, research, business, education and computer technology.

-The St. Vincent's Medical Center School of Medical Technology has both academic and clinical practice components.
-The NAACLS accredited program provides graduates with the necessary eligibility requirements to qualify for examination by the American Society of Clinical Pathologists Board of Certification as Medical Laboratory Scientists.
-The graduate is also eligible for licensure as a Medical Technologist in the State of Florida.
+The St. Vincent's School of Medical Laboratory Science has both academic and clinical practice components.
+The NAACLS accredited, Florida approved program provides graduates with the necessary eligibility requirements to qualify for examination by the American Society of Clinical Pathologists Board of Certification as Medical Laboratory Scientists.
+Upon certification, the graduate is also eligible for licensure as a Clinical Laboratory Technologist in the State of Florida.

 The curriculum includes 50 weeks of instruction with classes starting each year in January and late June.
 Each class has a maximum capacity of five students.